jdalberthal/Video-and-Image-Fun/README.md

 ### Usage

 1. Place all 9 `.ps1` script files in the same directory.
+1. Place all 10 `.ps1` script files in the same directory.
 2. Ensure all prerequisites are met.
 3. Run the main launcher script from a PowerShell terminal: